apiVersion: v1

 custom resource definition (CRD) to OKD.

 When installed, the PTP Operator searches your cluster for Precision Time Protocol (PTP) capable network devices on each node.
-It creates and updates a NodePtpDevice
+The Operator creates and updates a NodePtpDevice

 custom resource (CR) object for each node that provides a compatible PTP-capable network device.